-So what is location independence and why is the location independent lifestyle so appealing to so many?
+So what is ‘location independence’ and why is the location independent lifestyle so appealing to so many?

 location independence: the freedom to live and work from anywhere

 Sounds like a dream life, doesn’t it?
 Travel the world, no responsibilities, just you and your backpack (and laptop and chargers and hostels and wifi hotspots and…).
-Ok, so maybe that’s a bit of a stereotype.
+Ok, so maybe that’s a bit of a simplistic stereotype.

 So what is location independence?

-Just as it sounds, location independence means having a lifestyle that doesn’t keep you tied to a specific geographic location, at least not for any real length of time.
+Just as it sounds, location independence is having a lifestyle that doesn’t keep you tied to a specific geographic location, at least not for any real length of time.
 You’ve worked yourself into a position that allows you the freedom to roam.

 As with other lifestyles, the location independent lifestyle looks different for everyone.

 Location independence means that when you travel you don’t have to hurry.
 You take your work with you!